You are currently browsing the category archive for the ‘Young Living Essential Oils MLM’ category.

 So I have put off posting this on here for various reasons… Let’s just come right out and say it: I don’ t enjoy bashing a company whose products, for the most part, I enjoy and also sell.
 I don’t want them to go out of business, and I don’t want to drive away whatever consumer may be interested in them and in buying them from ME!
 However, I despise dishonesty wherever it is found, and this ignored moral dilemma about the Slique line of products irks me TERRIBLY.
 The product line was launched with much fanfare in 2012, but I had a bad feeling about it from the beginning, and the more I have learned, the more upset I have become.
 This was the beginning of the souring of my attitude toward Young Living last year, and I haven’t quite recovered.
 In my humble opinion, all other currently existing essential oil companies produce inferior products – YES, including DoTerra – but that DOESN’T get Gary Young or the Young Living company off my official pooplist.
 So I am, at least, repenting of my self-preserving MLM-profit-mongering silence by speaking out publicly in this post.
 Gary Young, I dare you to be as honest.

-I am wondering why the founder of Young Living Essential Oils, who is LDS, is pushing a new campaign promoting Slique Tea, which is basically jade oolong tea with essential oil additives.
+I am wondering why the founder of Young Living Essential Oils, who I have been told multiple times is LDS, is pushing a new campaign promoting Slique Tea, which is basically jade oolong tea with essential oil additives.
 It’s supposed to be the latest, greatest weight loss miracle.

-Well, I have a question for Gary Young: Ever heard of a little thing called the Word of Wisdom which is a tenant of our religion?
+Well, I have a question for Gary Young: Whether or not you are LDS, have you ever heard of a little thing that Mormons believe called the Word of Wisdom?
+You know, that health code which is a tenant of their religion?
 Correct me if I’m wrong, but isn’t there a conflict of interest here?
 If I, as a Latter-day Saint sell this tea, then I am making a profit off of something which is against my religion, and if I as a Latter-day Saint partake of this tea, could I lose my temple recommend?
 While the caffeine and Word-of-Wisdom debate continues to rage in the Church, the General Authorities ARE quite clear that we are NOT to drink teas.
 By teas, they mean products made from the many varieties of the tea leaf and not hot-water herbal infusions.
 Herbal infusions were used by Joseph Smith, Brigham Young and others of the early LDS Church; all could clearly distinguish between the two.
 (But try as you might to convince some bishops, they will not believe the difference between teas and herbal infusions nor take the time to research it out for themselves.
 I had a leader who condemned ALL hot herbal drinks but still drank hot cocoa.
 What?!
 So how does one categorize soups and broths?
 As hot drinks too?
 But I digress…)

-I don’t understand how Dr. Young can sleep at night… but maybe he just stuffs his pillowcase with all the conscienceless cash he’s raking in.
+If he is LDS, I don’t understand how Dr. Young can sleep at night.
+If he is not LDS, I don’t understand how he can withhold this important information from the LDS contigent of his company without any feeling of remorse.
+Maybe he just stuffs his pillowcase with all the conscienceless cash he’s raking in.

 Dr. Young is also running a contest right now called the SLIQUE CHALLENGE, where you, YES YOU, can become the unpaid and exploited poster child for their new product .
 Oh, which would also make you one of their human guinea pigs on a new, untested product ad infinitum… All for the amazing one-time “prize” (i.e. legally required compensation) of $5000 while they make millions.